 TCs

 The TCs section is a list of the thermocouples used for the profile.
-In the event that you wish to view the profile without a particular thermocouple, you can deselect one or deselect the “All” check box and choose only the thermocouples you wish to view.
+If you wish to view the profile without a particular thermocouple, you can deselect one or deselect the “All” check box and choose only the thermocouples you wish to view.
 The software recalculates the PWI and updates the profile statistics based on the remaining thermocouples selected.
 You must select at least one product thermocouple.

+TCs Line Thickness – The pull-down menu lets you select five different thicknesses for the TC lines drawn on the graph.

 Grid – Enables/disables the view of the X and Y-Axis scales.

 Reference lines – These lines represent any temperatures referenced in the selected Process Window.